 2011 + 1 – 1970 = 42.

 So you turned 42 in 2012.
 Using the table above, your factor is 41.7.
 If the value of the account was $100,000 on 12-31-11, your RMD is $100,000/41.7 or $2398.
 Notice that there is no “70 1/2 rule” for Inherited IRAs.
 Sorry Charlie.

 In the following years, you simple subtract 1 from the original factor to determine your divisor.
 So by 2022 your factor will be 31.7.
 Make sense?

-This is different from the calculation for “normal” RMD’s.
-For those, you have to consult the table every year.
+As I said, this is different from the calculation for “normal” RMD’s.
+For regular retirement plans, you have to consult the table every year.
 For Inherited IRAs, you don’t have to consult the table after you calculate what your first factor was.